Maine Public Broadcasting Network: Radio programming

 MPBN's radio service carries a mixed format of news and information from NPR, PRX (including programs from PRI before it merged with PRX), and other sources.
 Local programming includes Maine Calling, an interactive radio program hosted primarily by Jennifer Rooks and produced by Jonathan Smith.
 Various guests, often from Maine, are invited to participate in the discussion and audience members are encouraged to participate through calling in or through other forms of media.
-Accompanying NPR's All Things Considered, is Maine Things Considered, Maine's only daily statewide news program.

 In May 2016, the Maine Public Classical service was launched on the HD2 channels of the primary stations, as well as several new transmitters.
 The main network was eliminating classical music programming, with a three-hour weekday block between 9 a.m. and noon switching to news and talk shows.
 But the new network was aimed at giving listeners who enjoyed classical music a channel devoted to it, along with some jazz and other musical genres not usually heard on commercial radio stations.

 Television programming

-MPBN's television service carries the basic PBS program schedule, along with a handful of local programs, such as The Maine Experience (a feature magazine series), Maine Watch (a weekly public-affairs program), and live coverage of the annual Maine state high-school basketball playoffs.
+MPBN's television service carries the basic PBS program schedule, along with a handful of local programs, such as The Maine Experience (a feature magazine series), Maine Watch (a weekly public-affairs program), and live coverage of the annual Maine state high school basketball championship games.